-- A zero balance may reflect actual amounts rounding to less than one thousand. - (1) Includes undistributed short-term capital gains, if any. - (2) Adjusted for open wash sale loss deferrals and the accelerated recognition of unrealized gain or loss on certain futures and forward contracts for federal income tax purposes.
-Also adjusted for differences between book and tax realized and unrealized gain (loss) on swap contracts, sale/buyback transactions, passive foreign investment companies (PFICs), hyper inflationary mark to market, straddle loss deferrals, and Lehman securities. - (3) Represents differences in income tax regulations and financial accounting principles generally accepted in the United States of America, mainly for organizational costs. - (4) Capital losses available to offset future net capital gains expire in varying amounts as shown below. - Capital losses realized during the period November 1, 2020 through December 31, 2020 which the Portfolio elected to defer to the following taxable year pursuant to income - Specified losses realized during the period November 1, 2020 through December 31, 2020 which the Portfolio elected to defer to the following taxable year pursuant to income tax regulations.
+- [†] A zero balance may reflect actual amounts rounding to less than one thousand. - (1) Includes undistributed short-term capital gains, if any. - (2) Adjusted for open wash sale loss deferrals and the accelerated recognition of unrealized gain or loss on certain futures and forward contracts for federal income tax purposes.
+Also adjusted for differences between book and tax realized and unrealized gain (loss) on swap contracts, treasury inflation-protected securities (TIPS), sale/buyback transactions, AT&T Guaranteed Payment Income adjustment, hyper inflationary mark to market, straddle loss deferrals, and Lehman securities. - (3) Represents differences in income tax regulations and financial accounting principles generally accepted in the United States of America, mainly for distributions payable at fiscal year-end and organizational costs. - (4) Capital losses available to offset future net capital gains expire in varying amounts as shown below. - (5) Capital losses realized during the period November 1, 2020 through December 31, 2020 which the Portfolio elected to defer to the following taxable year pursuant to income tax regulations. - (6) Specified losses realized during the period November 1, 2020 through December 31, 2020 which the Portfolio elected to defer to the following taxable year pursuant to income tax regulations.